davidjeddy/gradyent-practical/DELIVERABLES_CHECKLIST.md

 - Impress us

-  - Pretty DNS with TLS - IN PROGRESS
+  - (optional, both in IAC and Helm deployments) Pretty DNS with TLS - DONE
   - Kubernetes Dashboard - TODO
   - 2048 web game as a second service - TODO